tsgates/arch-wiki-markdown/wiki/TeX_Live.md

 > Recent "langukenglish" errors

-For issues involving this error when trying to run tllocalmgr commands,
+For problems involving this error when trying to run tllocalmgr commands,

     Can't get object for collection-langukenglish at /usr/bin/tllocalmgr line 103